An Optimistic Algorithm for Online Convex Optimization with Adversarial Constraints: Preliminaries

 In standard OCO, the loss function $f_t$ is convex, and the goal of the learner is to minimize the regret with respect to an oracle action $u$, where:

 In COCO, we generalize the OCO problem to additionally ask the learner to obtain a small cumulative constraint violation, which we denote as $\ccv_T$:

-Overall, the goal of the learner is to achieve both sublinear regret and sublinear CCV.
-This is a challenging problem, and indeed \cite{mannor2009online} proved that no algorithm can achieve both sublinear regret and sublinear cumulative constraint violation for an oracle in the set $\calX' := \{ x \in \set, \sum_{t=1}^T g_t(x) \leq 0\}$.
+Overall, the goal of the learner is to achieve both sublinear regret, wrt to any action $u$ in the \textit{oracle set}, and sublinear CCV.
+This is a challenging problem, and indeed \citet{mannor2009online} proved that no algorithm can achieve both sublinear regret and sublinear cumulative constraint violation for the oracle set $\mset := \{ x \in \set, \sum_{t=1}^T g_t(x) \leq 0\}$.
 However, it is possible to find algorithms that achieve sublinear regret for the smaller set $\cset := \{ x \in \set, g_t(x) \leq 0,\; \forall t\in [T]\}$, and this latter problem is our focus.

-Finally, we will assume that at the end of step $t$, the learner can make predictions $\hat f_\tp$ and $\hat g_\tp$.
-More precisely, we will be interested in predictions of the gradients, and, for any function $h$, we will denote by $\pred{h}{t}$ the prediction of the gradient of $h$.
-We will abuse notation and denote by $\hat h$ the function whose gradient is $\pred{h}{t}$.
+In addition, we assume that at the end of step $t$, the learner can make predictions $\hat f_\tp$ and $\hat g_\tp$.
+More precisely, we are interested in predictions of the gradients, and, for any function $h$, we denote by $\pred{h}{t}$ the prediction of the gradient of $h$.
+We abuse notation and denote by $\hat h$ the function whose gradient is $\pred{h}{t}$.
 Moreover, we define the following prediction errors

 where $(x_t)_{t=1\dots T}$ is the sequence of actions taken by the learner.